groupoid/laurent/README.md

 Type systems in mathematics and computer science provide a structured way to formalize proofs and computations.
 In this article, we present a minimal type system, designed to encode classical and modern analysis with explicit core constructors.
-Unlike full HoTT, we omit identity types `Id`, `idp`, `J` to keep the system lean, relying instead on `Bool` predicates and external test validation for equational reasoning.
-Also we are aware that Set theory is embeddable in CIC but we wanted to have more classical core.
-We’ll explore this system through examples, starting with classical Riemann sums, advancing to Lebesgue integration, Bishop’s constructive analysis, L_2 spaces, and culminating in Schwartz’s theory of distributions.
+We omit identity types `Id`, `idp`, `J` (HoTT, MLTT-80, MLTT-75) to keep the system lean with Pi and Set truncated Sigma relying instead on `Bool` predicates and external test validation for equational reasoning.
+Also we have explicitly built in Set theory with Open Sets and Topoligy to have more classical core.
+We’ll explore this system through examples, starting with classical Riemann sums, advancing to built-in Lebesgue integration and Custom Measures, Bishop’s constructive analysis, L₂ spaces, and culminating in Schwartz’s theory of distributions.

 ```
 type exp =                               (* MLTT-75: *)